citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 samples.

-On a real 3DS, games are allowed to interpolate different audio frames with different functions, even in they're in the same buffer.
+On a real 3DS, games are allowed to interpolate different audio frames with different functions, even when in they're in the same buffer.
 On the other hand, Citra interpolated the entire buffer with one function as soon as it was loaded.
 This led to various effects and music in games to sound strange or inaccurate in some way.

 One example of this is Deku Link's footsteps in *The Legend of Zelda: Majora's Mask 3D*.